-The $100 bill in your wallet contains ten distinct security features—many invisible to casual observation.
-The most counterfeited denomination in American currency has evolved into the most technologically sophisticated, incorporating innovations that make genuine notes nearly impossible to replicate perfectly.
+The $100 bill contains ten distinct security features—many invisible to casual observation.
+The most counterfeited denomination in American currency has become the most technologically sophisticated, with innovations that make perfect replication nearly impossible.

 The 3D Security Ribbon

-The blue ribbon woven into the paper represents the $100 bill’s most advanced feature.
+Probably should have led with this section, honestly: the blue ribbon woven into the paper represents the $100’s most advanced feature.
 This isn’t printed on—it’s physically embedded within the paper structure.
 Tilt the note and watch tiny 100s and liberty bells shift and move within the ribbon.
-The images appear to float and change position, an effect impossible to print or photocopy.

-Look closer at this ribbon under magnification.
-The movement comes from hundreds of thousands of microlenses—tiny focusing elements that create different images depending on viewing angle.
+Under magnification, you see why this works.
+Hundreds of thousands of microlenses create different images depending on viewing angle.
 No commercial printing technology can reproduce this effect.
-Counterfeiters either omit the ribbon (obvious fake) or print a static version (detectable by tilting).
+Counterfeiters either omit the ribbon (obvious fake) or print a static version (detectable immediately by tilting).

 Color-Shifting Ink

 The large 100 in the lower-right corner uses optically variable ink that shifts from copper to green when tilted.
-This technology, introduced in earlier series, has become more sophisticated over time.
-Current iterations display more dramatic color shifts and are harder to simulate with aftermarket inks.
+This technology has become more sophisticated over time—current iterations display more dramatic color shifts and are harder to simulate.

 Testing is simple: tilt the note under good light.
 The color change should be immediate and pronounced.
-Static colors—or unusual colors—indicate counterfeits.
-Some fakes attempt color-shifting effects with metallic inks, but the color range and transition quality differ from genuine notes.
+Static colors indicate counterfeits.
+Some fakes attempt color-shifting effects with metallic inks, but the color range and transition quality always differ from genuine notes.

 Watermarks

-Hold the $100 to light and look at the blank space to the right of the portrait.
-A faint image of Benjamin Franklin should appear—a watermark created during paper manufacturing by varying paper thickness.
-This watermark is in the paper, not printed on it, making replication extremely difficult.
+Hold the $100 to light and look at the blank space right of the portrait.
+A faint Benjamin Franklin should appear—a watermark created during paper manufacturing by varying paper thickness.
+This is in the paper, not printed on it.

 Security Thread

 Each denomination has its thread in a different position with different text and UV color.
-The $100’s pink UV glow, left-of-center position, and “USA 100” text are specific to this denomination.
-Notes with wrong thread positions, text, or UV colors are counterfeits.
+The $100’s pink UV glow, left-of-center position, and specific text are unique to this denomination.
+Wrong thread positions, text, or UV colors mean counterfeits.

 Microprinting

-Tiny text too small to read without magnification appears throughout the $100 bill.
-“THE UNITED STATES OF AMERICA” wraps around the collar of Franklin’s jacket.
-“USA 100” appears in tiny text within several design elements.
+Tiny text too small to read without magnification appears throughout the bill.
+“THE UNITED STATES OF AMERICA” wraps around Franklin’s collar.
+“USA 100” appears within several design elements.
 “ONE HUNDRED USA” runs along the golden quill.

 Raised Printing

 Run your finger across the $100 bill.
-Genuine currency feels distinctly textured—you can feel the letters and lines as raised elements.
-This intaglio printing presses ink into paper under tremendous pressure, creating tactile features that photocopying or standard printing can’t replicate.
+Genuine currency feels distinctly textured—you can feel letters and lines as raised elements.
+This intaglio printing presses ink into paper under tremendous pressure, creating tactile features that photocopying can’t replicate.

 Franklin’s shoulder particularly shows this raised effect.
 The “ONE HUNDRED DOLLARS” text has distinct tactile presence.
-New notes feel crispier; circulation wears down this texture but never eliminates it entirely.
-Complete smoothness suggests either extreme wear or counterfeit origin.
+New notes feel crispier; circulation wears this down but never eliminates it entirely.
+Complete smoothness suggests extreme wear or counterfeit origin.

 Color and Paper

 The $100 uses specific paper containing red and blue security fibers scattered randomly throughout.
 These fibers are embedded in the paper, not printed on the surface.
-Examining under magnification shows fibers running through the paper structure rather than sitting on top.
+Magnification shows fibers running through the paper structure rather than sitting on top.

-The color palette—specific shades of blue, copper, and the distinctive “greenback” color—uses proprietary inks.
-Commercial inks attempting to match these colors typically fall short under careful comparison.
-Side-by-side examination with known genuine notes reveals color discrepancies.
+The color palette uses proprietary inks.
+Commercial inks attempting to match fall short under careful comparison.
+Side-by-side examination with known genuine notes reveals color discrepancies that become obvious once you know what to look for.

 Additional Features

 Infrared properties invisible without specialized equipment provide another security layer.
-Banks and large retailers use infrared detection devices that verify notes automatically.
-These features can’t be tested casually but provide commercial authentication.
+Banks and large retailers use infrared detection devices for automatic verification.
+You can’t test these casually, but they provide commercial authentication.

 Verification in Practice